simonjaeger/OfficeDev-HOL/Word-Add-in/README.md

       * TextWithStyle.xml
 5. **Create** a new folder in your web project and name it **OOXML** in the **Solution Explorer**. **Add** these files into this folder by right-clicking it and choosing **Add Existing Item**.
     ![](https://raw.githubusercontent.com/simonjaeger/OfficeDev-HOL/master/Word-Add-in/Images/OOXML.png)
 6. Launch your Word add-in and test your work by clicking the **Add OOXML** button.
-When the button is clicked, the function will be executed; adding an OOXML file into the document.
+When the button is clicked, the function will be executed; adding an OOXML piece (read from the selected file) into the document.